Beginners' Guide to How to Read Crochet Patterns

 Instructions may have one or more parts.
 Simple patterns such as a dishcloth have one part.

-• Instructions tell you whether to work in rows or rounds.
+• Instructions tell you whether to work in rows or rounds

-• How many chains to make initially.
+• How many chains to make initially?
+Example: Ch3, counts as first dc.

 • Where to make stitches (front loop, back loop, back bump).